Sogody/google-chatgpt-plugin/README.md

 ## Installation (Heroku)

-Install to Heroku with one click by clicking the button below:
+Deploy to Heroku with one click by clicking the button below:

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/Sogody/google-chatgpt-plugin)

 You also need a Google API Key and a Custom Search Engine ID to complete the installation, both of which can be generated [here](https://console.cloud.google.com/apis/credentials) and [here](https://cse.google.com/cse/create/new).

+Once the installation is complete, you need to grab the app url and add it to ChatGPT Plugin installation page.
+To do this, click the "View" button at the bottom of the page, and copy the URL from the address bar.

 ## Installation (Local)